Jason S. McManis

 • vCard

 Jason S. McManis is a partner at AZA and the head of AZA’s intellectual property group.
-He is a skilled trial lawyer with extensive experience in front of the jury in courtrooms across the United States.
-IAM Patent 1000 ranks Mr. McManis as a leading patent litigator and highlights that he “is often brought in to take over cases from previous counsel” while commending his ability to “adapt to changing circumstances with alacrity.”
+He is a skilled trial lawyer with extensive experience representing both plaintiffs and defendants in front of the jury in courtrooms across the United States.

-Mr. McManis represents both plaintiffs and defendants in high stakes patent infringement and trade secret disputes, and his history of success includes cases involving all types of technologies, including wireless networking, financial services, digital media, data security, oilfield services, app development, and medical devices.
+Mr. McManis works on high stakes technology disputes, including patent infringement and trade secrets, and his history of success includes cases involving all types of technologies, including wireless networking, financial services, digital media, data security, oilfield services, app development, and medical devices.

 From his successes across a diverse array of technologies and legal issues, Mr. McManis has learned how to simplify complex and often highly technical issues for judges, juries, and clients.
 IAM Patent 1000 emphasizes that “he easily resonates with a jury through distilling down complex technical details and understands the finer details of patent law to steer a case in his favour.”